 Most airlines will text you flight status updates if you sign up on their websites, and sites likeand will do the same by text, on the web and through smartphone apps.

-4) Check in online.
 Especially if you are not checking bags, this can save you a heap of time.
 I have found that when checking bags, having the preprinted boarding pass in your hand doesn’t help all that much, and check-in agents often end up reissuing another boarding pass when you check your bags—but it sure doesn’t hurt.
 Plus, it’s the best way to secure the seat you want onboard the plane.
 Learn more about online check-in.

 Many airports are adding parking lot status updates to their websites, while others have automated telephone information.
 As a side benefit, parking prices are usually displayed, so you can save money as well.
 At the very least, check the maps so you know where you are going; these also typically show the location of cell phone waiting lots, which can be useful to folks picking you up.